 Following a three-hour hearing before Judge Scott Kerner on July 9, Judge Kerner denied Plaintiffs' motions for summary judgment against the Town.
 The Town's responses to those motions were supported by extensive testimony from current and former residents and from Town staff.
 The Town sought judgment in its favor on the takings claim, which the Court also denied.
-The case will therefore proceed to a non-jury trial.
-The parties have jointly moved to extend pretrial and trial deadlines and to consolidated the cases for trial.
-Trial is anticipated on the court docket that runs from March 10, 2025 through May 2, 2025.
+The case will therefore proceed to a non-jury trial on the court docket from March 10, 2025 through May 2, 2025.